• Products

 Let’s look at some real-life examples of manipulation in the stock market.

-• The Satyam Computer Services scam: An Indian IT firm called Satyam Computer Services overstated its profits by ₹7,800 crore (about US$1 billion) in 2009.
-A new chairman was hired after the company's founder - Ramalinga Raju.
-He confessed to the crime.
+• The Satyam Computer Services scam: Indian IT firm Satyam Computer Services overstated its profits by ₹7,800 crore (about US$1 billion).
+Founder Ramalinga Raju confessed to falsifying the company’s accounts.
+Following this, a new chairman was brought in to restore investor confidence and stabilise the business.

 • The Unitech scam: A primary Indian real estate developer named Unitech Group was accused in 2015 of transferring money to shell companies.
 Ultimately, the promoters of Unitech were barred by SEBI from the securities market for a decade.